Old Spanish National Historic Trail Comprehensive Administrative Strategy

 Between 2011 and 2014 the NPS and the BLM continued to discuss how to complete the process.
 In 2012, the BLM approved new policy manuals regarding national historic trail administration and management, which changed how they wished to approach the comprehensive planning process for the Old Spanish NHT.

-In 2014, National Park Service and BLM administrators met to resolve differences in approaches to administration and have agreed to create a strategy document that will address comprehensive administrative duties the two agencies will follow.
-The proposed strategy will be the comprehensive plan for administration.
+In 2014, National Park Service and BLM administrators met to resolve differences in approaches to administration and agreed to create a strategy document, now complete, that will address comprehensive administrative duties the two agencies will follow.
+The document is a comprehensive administrative strategy (CAS).
 Because there are no land use management decisions included in the strategy, the two agencies agreed that it would not be necessary to complete the environmental impact statement (EIS).

-NPS will use the comprehensive administrative strategy, their trail administration manual, and other direction for their guidance in trail administration.
+The BLM and the NPS will use the comprehensive administrative strategy, their trail administration manuals, and other direction for their guidance in trail administration.
 The two agencies will work together to provide the best possible administration of trail resources across all six states through which the trail passes.
-The draft comprehensive administrative strategy will be available for public review and comment when it is complete.
+The comprehensive administrative strategy is now complete, approved, signed, and will be implemented.

 We thank each of you for your time and interest.
-Your participation is important, and we urge your continued involvement throughout the planning effort.
+Your participation has been important, and we urge your continued involvement in helping us administer the trail.

 Aaron Mahr Yáñez